 In 2022, President Joe Biden stated that the United States would restrict the use of anti-personnel mines by the U.S. military.
 The one exception to this rule was Korea.
 Because of the aggressiveness of North Korea, the size of its army and the constant propaganda about reunification by force, if necessary, the landmines could be scattered along the DMZ if the North Koreans chose to invade the South for a second time.

 A Mine Booklet produced by a US Army PSYOP Team for Distribution in Laos

 As part of the Vietnam War and the Ho Chi Minh Trail from 1964 to 1973, Laos still has thousands of unexploded ordnance (UXO) and land mines.
-The US Military dropped approximately 2 million tons of bombs on Laos making it, per capita, the most heavily bombed country in the world.
+The US Military dropped approximately 2 million tons of bombs on Laos during 580,000 bombing missions, the equivalent of one planeload every 8 minutes, 24 hours a day, for 9 years, making it, per capita, the most heavily bombed country in the world.
+At least 270 million cluster bomblets were dropped as part of the bombing campaign; approximately 80 million failed to detonate.
 It is estimated that about 30 percent of the explosives are still live.
 The worst areas are the northern provinces and the eastern border which was heavily bombed during the war.
-Between 90 and 270 million cluster bombs were dropped on Laos by the USA.

 Twenty buried BLU-26 Cluster Bombs

 The United States has been assisting Laos since 1995.
 Over $14 million has been provided for humanitarian demining projects, mine awareness programs and victims assistance.
 The United States is the largest contributor to the UXO and landmine relief in Laos, providing over 25 percent of its total contributions.
 Funds contributed by the United States maintain mine and UXO awareness in eight provinces, mine and UXO clearance in seven others, and created rapid response teams in the remaining five.